nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - To open the shutters, ask Alexa "Alexa ask Devialet to open the shutters of the living room".
 - To position the roller shutter at a certain percentage, then ask "Alexa ask Devialet to set the shutter at 20%".

+In the config.js you need to associate the object commands ids, and if you want for information the id to the Jeedom object Node ID.

 ***Use for lights***

 To control the lights, 3 elements are important to give to Alexa: